-On January 13, 2016 the IASB issued IFRS 16 Leases.
+On January 13, 2016, the IASB issued IFRS 16 Leases.
 The new standard is effective for annual periods beginning on or after January 1, 2019.
-This standard introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than twelve months, unless the underlying assets is of low value.
-A lessee is required to recognize a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
+This standard introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than twelve months, unless the underlying assets are of low value.
+A lessee is required to recognize a right-of-use asset and a lease liability representing its obligation to make lease payments.
 The Company intends to adopt IFRS 16 in its financial statements for the annual period beginning on January 1, 2019.
-The extent of the impact of the standard has not yet been determined.
+The impact of the standard has not yet been determined.